ritzzii/hello-mars/README.md

 # hello-mars
 JustARepo1

 Hello members of the Mars!
 This is Capt.
-Ritzzii from the planet Sanctum.
-I am here on a mission 'Eligius-I'.
+Ritzzii from planet Sanctum.
+I'm here on a mission 'Eligius-I'.
 ______________________________________________________________________________________________________________

-**Here's some basic shizz:**
+**Here'z some basic shizz:**

 **Version Control**: A system that allows the developers to save and track the changes made to a project.